totalspectrum/spin2cpp/doc/basic.md

      keepgoing = 0
      print "ok, not continuing "
    case else
-     print "i did not understand your answer of "; a$ end select
+     print "I did not understand your answer of "; a$ end select
 loop while keepgoing = -1
 ```